 The Conventional Preferred Plus 80 program through KHC also offers a 30-year mortgage with a fixed interest rate, but standard mortgage insurance coverage is required.
 As with the Conventional Preferred program, you can be a first-time or repeat buyer to be eligible.

-The down payment, credit score and DTI ratio requirements for the Conventional Preferred Plus 80 program are the same as the ones for the Conventional Preferred program, and the maximum purchase price is also $327,334.
-However, the income limits are different, instead based on secondary market limits that vary according to county.
-These limits range from $114,450 to $151,025 and only apply to the applicant, not the entire household.
+The down payment, credit score and DTI ratio requirements for the Conventional Preferred Plus 80 program are the same as the ones for the Conventional Preferred program, and the maximum purchase price is also $346,644.
+However, the county income limits are different and range from $113,925 to $149,450.
+These only apply to the applicant, not the entire household.

 FHA, VA and USDA loans